How your computer could be at risk

 Your computer can be attacked in a number of ways over the internet.
 Viruses and spy-ware can delete files and allow criminals to scan your computer for personal information.
 Your computer could even be hacked (when a person gains access to your computer through your wireless network).

 Get Safe Online has detailed information about the risks to your computer and how to deal with them.

 Being aware of the risks

 A botnet is a network of virus-infected computers that are used together and can be remotely controlled.
-The attacker can then have access to the computers and use them for malicious activities such as sending spam.
-All this can be done without the users of the computer knowing what is happening.
+The attacker can then have access to the computers and use them for malicious activities, such as sending spam.
+All this can be done without the computer users knowing what is happening.

 Security measures you can take

 Using the most up-to-date version of your operating system

 Your operating system is the main piece of software controlling your computer.
 The most common systems are Microsoft Windows (used on PCs), Macintosh OS (used on Macs) and Linux (used on Linux computers).

 All new computers have this software installed.
 The most recent version of the software is usually the most secure.
 Updates are usually available from the software manufacturer and are free to download.